 Month: November 2015

 How many times have you been in a Bible study and heard someone say something like, “Here’s what this passage means to me.”
 Or maybe the leader of your study invites the group to share what a certain verse means to them.
 Maybe you yourself approach Scripture this way.
-The fact is, the idea being expressed by many today is that impressions from the Holy Spirit and / or one’s private interpretation is an appropriate way to interpret Scripture.
+The fact is, the idea being expressed by many today is that impressions from the Holy Spirit apart from careful consideration of the material surrounding a passage and / or one’s private interpretation without reference to the context is an appropriate way to interpret Scripture.
 If this is your approach, or if you are a Christian who hears others do this and it doesn’t quite feel right, I invite you to continue reading!

 Is discerning a passage’s meaning by spiritual impressions a valid way to interpret Scripture?
 I would make the case that as important and blessed as the comforts of the Holy Spirit are to a Christian’s soul, what the Bible has to say about itself rules out such an approach!
 How then are we to go about understanding what the Bible says?